jcjollant/gakneeboard/FunctionalTest.md

   * Open console
     * Nothing should be showing during the test
   * All tiles are loading
+## Bulk Page Edit
   * reset tiles
+    * Should get a confirmation => No then yes
     * All tiles switch to selector
   * Load demo tiles.
+    * Should get a confirmation => No then Yes
     * All tiles are loading
 ## Airport Tile
-  * Data Fields
+  * Data Fields @ Renton Muni
-    * Select KRNT 16-34
     * Name should be Renton Muni (centered)
     * ATIS should be 126.950
-      * TWR should be 124.700
+    * TWR should be 124.700 Label should be TWR/CTAF
     * Elev should be 32
     * TPA should be 1032
     * Rwy Lengthxwidth should be 5382x200
     * Watermark airport code should be KRNT
-      * Rwy should be displayed in the center
+    * Rwy should be vertical
-      * Traffic Pattern should be 16LP 34RP
+    * Traffic Pattern => should be 16LP (blue/292) 34RP (red/202)
-  * Long airport names / select KTTA
-    * Airport name should be truncated
-  * Change Active Runway / Picking
-    * Click on title
-      * Should show a list of runways for the airport
-    * Select a different runway
+  * Boeing field cycle runway
+    * 14L-32R frequency=118.3 label=TWR 14L-32R
+    * 14R-32L frequency=120.6 label=TWR 14R-32L
-      * New runway should be selected
+  * Raleigh Exec name should be truncated
-  * Pick KBFI on one Airport tile
-    * Cycle runway should work
-    * change one corner value to something else
-    * reload window => Should see the new settings with RWY and Corner
   * Test Edit mode toggle
   * Test replace
-* State is saved locally
-  * Change anything on page 1
-  * Reload page -> changes should be recalled
 ## ATIS Tile
   * Check layout showing 7 fields : Information, Wind, Rwy, Visiblity, Tempreature, Atimeter and Sky
+  * Title is offset to the left
-  * Test Settings mode toggle
+  * Test Settings mode toggle => no settings
   * Test replace
 ## Clearance Tile
   * CRAFT is showing
+  * Title is offset to the left
-  * Test Edit mode toggle
+  * Test Edit mode toggle => No settings
   * Test replace
 ## Notes Tiles
   * Check Layout